 The Council recognises the importance of biodiversity and geodiversity, and has prepared a Local Plan that will seek to protect sites of recognised importance; it will also seek to protect areas of land that are functionally linked to areas which are of International and / or National importance.
+The Council also recognises the importance of biodiversity net gain and nature recovery, and contributing towards strengthening the National Nature Recovery Network to restore and enhance the natural environment, working with the responsible authority to produce a Local Nature Recovery Strategy to deliver these requirements in accordance with the Environment Bill.
+Development proposals will be expected to protect, maintain and enhance the district's biodiversity and geodiversity, and other green and blue infrastructure functions, through the appropriate location of uses, sympathetic design, sustainable construction techniques and appropriate mitigation measures.

-Lancaster district is not immune to the effects of Climate Change, in particular the associated risks from extreme weather events and increasing levels of rainfall.
-The Local Plan has been prepared in consultation with the Environment Agency, Lancashire County Council (the Lead Local Flood Authority for Lancaster district) and United Utilities to ensure that flood risk issues are clearly considered and flood resilience is addressed.
-The impacts of future growth will not create new flooding issues or exacerbate existing problems and seeks to reduce flood risk overall.
+Lancaster district is not immune to the effects of Climate Change, in particular the associated risks from extreme weather events and increasing levels of rainfall and sea level rise.
+The Local Plan has been prepared in consultation with the Environment Agency, Lancashire County Council (the Lead Local Flood Authority for Lancaster district) and United Utilities to ensure that flood risk issues are clearly considered, and flood resilience is addressed, and The impacts of future growth will not create new flooding issues or exacerbate existing problems and seeks to reduce flood risk overall.

-The Council will continue to work with all relevant partners to address issues of flood risk, whether from river, sea or other sources, to implement schemes that will reduce overall flood risk or better manage the continuing effects of Climate Change.
-Development proposals in areas of known flood risk will be expected to consider their direct and indirect impacts on flooding and include appropriate mitigation measures to ensure water is managed correctly.
+The Council will continue to work with all relevant partners, stakeholders and communities to address issues of flood risk, whether from river, sea or other sources, to implement schemes that will reduce overall flood risk or better manage the continuing effects of Climate Change.
+Development proposals in areas of known flood risk will be expected to consider their direct and in-direct impacts on flooding and include appropriate mitigation measures to ensure water is managed correctly.